CodeWithJV/holochain-challenge-2/README.md

 Its important to understand that each entry and action sits inside of a record, which also hold meta information about about the pair, as well as any deletes and updates associated with it.

-When we call `get_latest_comment` from the client, it retrieves the record details for this action, grabs most recent update action, and recursively calls the function again with this retrieved action's hash as the parameter.
+When we call `get_latest_comment` from the client, it retrieves the record details for the original action, grabs the most recent update action, and recursively calls the function again with this retrieved action's hash as the parameter.
 It keeps doing this until it can't find a new update (meaning that the current update is the latest), and then returns the record for this update.

 The upside of using this method for update retrieval is that it requires less storage to be used on the DHT, as no extra links need to be created.
 However the recursive nature of this method can make it take longer to retrieve information if there is a long chain of updates spread around the DHT.